 Easter Eggs Basket Craft or Home-made folder game

-Use the color format or color, and cut out the eggs ahead of
+- Print the color version, and cut out the eggs ahead of time.

-while it dries out play and learn with the eggs.
-At home
+- Children can color or paint the basket with fingerpaints, while it dries out play and learn with the eggs.

-easily.
-After the egg hunt proceed with the next steps.
-Count the eggs together, identify the colors.
+- After the egg hunt proceed with the next steps:

+- Count the eggs together, identify the colors.

 to name other things they like in each of the colors, such as favorite